CJ42/All-About-Solidity/articles/Libraries.md

 -   They do not have any storage (so can’t have non-constant state variables)
 -   They can’t hold ethers (so can’t have a **fallback** function)
--   Doesn’t allow payable functions (since they can’t hold ethers)
+-   Don’t allow payable functions (since they can’t hold ethers)
 -   Cannot inherit nor be inherited
 -   Can’t be destroyed (no `selfdestruct()` function since version 0.4.20)